DouglasGraham-CS/Red-Vs-Blue-Project-1/README.md

 ## Blue Team

-The purpose of the blue team section was to identify what these attacks look like from a defender's perspective, which kinds of alarms and alerts SOC and IR professionals can set to spot attacks like these while they are occuring, and to consider different ways in which the system can be hardened in order to deter these kinds of attacks from occuring to begin with.
+The purpose of the Blue Team section was to identify what these attacks look like from a defender's perspective, which kinds of alarms and alerts SOC and IR professionals can set to spot attacks like these while they are occuring, and to consider different ways in which the system can be hardened in order to deter these kinds of attacks from occuring to begin with.
-Kibana was the SIEM used by blue team to achieve these goals.
+Kibana was the SIEM used by Blue Team to achieve these goals.

-7 Steps were taken to complete the tasks set out for the blue team.
+7 Steps were taken to complete the tasks set out for the Blue Team.

 Step 1: Create a Kibana dashboard which included reports that will be useful in the effort to identify attacks.